 Residents of Wickenburg can high-tail it into, or out of, town by taking State Highway 93 (Grand Avenue), which travels northwest diagonally from metropolitan Phoenix.
 This route is the quick way to go.

-Wickenburgis located alongside the Hassayampa River, which means “river that flows upside down.”
-The Native Americans living in the area gave the river its name, due to the fact that the river actually flows 20 feet below the surface for most of its 100 mile course through the desert, including parts of Wickenburg.
+Wickenburg is right next to Hassayampa River, which means “river that flows upside down.”
+The Native Americans living in the area gave the river its name, due to the fact that the river actually flows 20 feet below the surface for most of its 100 mile course through the desert.
 Today, it is still one of the last free-flowing rivers in the Arizona desert.

 To find out more about properties in Wickenburg, click here.

 The spectacular amount of market activity in Arizona over the past decade has been well documented.
 People of all walks of life have been moving to Arizona, and particularly Phoenix, in numbers unmatched in recent memory.

 Figures from 2000-2005 show nothing but increased construction, development, unit sales and unit sales prices in virtually every category of structure offered on the market.

 The greatest degree of growth occurred during fiscal 2005, where previous growth statistics, impressive in their own rights, spiked sharply to even higher levels.